mlabs-haskell/purescript-bridge/README.md

 ## A Plutus.V1.Ledger Type Package

-Because almost anyone using this library will probably want PureScript versions of those `Plutus.V1.Ledger.X` which have `Lift`/`ToData`/`FromData` instances, functions for generating those types are provided in this project's `PlutusTx.LedgerTypes` module.
+Because almost anyone using this library will probably want PureScript versions of those `Plutus.V1.Ledger.X` types that have `Lift`/`ToData`/`FromData` instances, functions for generating those types are provided in this project's `PlutusTx.LedgerTypes` module.

 If you want to generate _only_ the Ledger types (and not generate PureScript versions of your own Haskell types), use `writeLedgerTypes :: FilePath -> IO ()`.
 The Sample directory in this project's root folder provides an example of the output of that function.